-The deployment of large-scale solar farms can have a negative impact on the rural environment, particularly in undulating landscapes.
+The Planning Practice Guidance sets out that the deployment of large-scale solar farms can have a negative impact on the rural environment, particularly in undulating landscapes.
 However, the visual impact of a well-planned and well-screened solar farm can be properly addressed within the landscape if planned sensitively.